The Association for Animal Welfare Advancement Learning Center

 - An Introduction to Social Change, B.J.
 Rogers, Chief Communication Officer, Emancipet

 - A New Model for Preserving the Human-Animal Bond, Karalyn Aronow, Vice President of Operations, East Bay SPCA Raquel Bernaldo, Manager of Humane Advocacy, East Bay SPCA

 - Updated Animal Transportation Best Practices, Brad Shear, Executive Director, Potter League For Animals; Karen Walsh, CAWA, LVMT, CFE, Director, Animal Relocation, ASPCA

 BEHAVIOR TRACK: Behavior Assessments: Through a Leadership Lens, Kristen Collins, MA, ACAAB , VP of Behavioral Rehabilitation Center, ASPCA; Pamela Reid, Ph.D., CAAB, VP of Anti-Cruelty Behavior Team, ASPCA

 Check out The Association Conference Highlights Package: Fall 2019 and get a taste of the fall conference (package includes 5 sessions).

 Log in with your Association username & password to register for webinars & courses.

+Not a member yet?
+Join The Association today as a full Member OR as a free Learning Member.
 Log into our main site first, then log in here.